python/cpython/Doc/howto/gdb_helpers.rst

 Pretty-printers
 ---------------

-This is what a backtrace looks like (truncated) when this extension is enabled::
+This is what a GDB backtrace looks like (truncated) when this extension is enabled::

    #0  0x000000000041a6b1 in PyObject_Malloc (nbytes=Cannot access memory at address 0x7fffff7fefe8